 - Place the blower so it can’t accidentally be unplugged, causing the inflatable to collapse.

 Bounce house injuries can be caused by a number of factors including improper anchoring or set-up, lack of rental directions and nonexistent operator supervision.

-At Thomas J. Henry, we have the experience and resources to handle your child’s case.
+At Thomas J. Henry, we have the experience and resources to handle your child’s case and bounce house injury lawsuits.
 If your child has been the victim of a serious injury, contact our offices.
-We are available 24/7, nights and weekends.
+Our firm has offices in Corpus Christi, San Antonio, Austin, and Dallas serving clients across Texas and nationwide.
+Our attorneys are available 24/7, nights and weekends.